 Where to park a car in Gdansk

-Although we recommend that you use public transport or Gdansk public bike system while moving around Gdansk, sometimes one just to need to use his own car.
+Although we recommend that you use public transport or the Gdansk public bike system while moving around Gdansk, sometimes one just needs to use his car.
 If so, you need to know where to park a car in Gdansk and how much parking in Gdansk costs.

 Red Parking Zone in Gdansk covers most of the city centre, including Dlugie Ogrody Street, where parking was free for a long time.
 In this area, you need to pay for parking every day from 9 am to 8 pm.
-The rates are significantly higher, as now the first hours costs 5,5 PLN, second hour 6,6 PLN, third 7,9 PLN, ad every following hour costs 5,5 PLN.
+The rates are significantly higher than before, as now the first hour costs 5,5 PLN, the second hour 6,6 PLN, the third 7,9 PLN, and every following hour costs 5,5 PLN.

-Blue Zone covers the area north of the city centre, more or less between European Solidarity Centre and Second World War museum, Wrzeszcz district and Jelitkowo.
-Here the first hours costs 3,9 PLN, second hour 4,6 PLN, third 5,5 PLN, ad every following hour costs 3,9 PLN.
+Blue Zone covers the area north of the city centre, more or less between the European Solidarity Centre and the Second World War museum, Wrzeszcz district and Jelitkowo.
+Here the first hour costs 3,9 PLN, the second hour 4,6 PLN, the third 5,5 PLN, and every following hour costs 3,9 PLN.
 You only need to pay here Monday to Friday from 9 am to 5 pm (on public holidays it’s free).

 There is also Green Parking Zone, but it’s outside the city centre.
 However, it covers most of the Oliwa district, so if you plan to go there, be prepared to pay.
 The rates are like in Blue Zone, but you only need to pay 9 am to 3 pm.

-Don’t try to leave your car where it’s forbidden or on the pavement, as city guards are very efficient in finding those cars.
-They will give you a fine, and they may also block your car – to unblock it you need to pay a visit to the city guards’ office and pay a fine there.
+Don’t try to leave your car where it’s forbidden or on the pavement.
+City guards are very efficient in finding those cars.
+They will give you a fine, and they may also block your car.
+To unblock it you need to pay a visit to the city guards’ office and pay a fine there.

 Other paid car parks in Gdansk

-Except for the Parking Zone, you may also look for other short-time parking.
+Except for the Gdansk Parking Zones, you may also look for other short-time parking.
 Gdansk Old Town has a couple of possibilities.
-After the change in Gdansk parking zones, the cheapest option is to park a car in Gdansk Forum Shopping Mall.
-Here the first 30 minutes are free, then you need to pay 3 PLN for the next 30 minutes, 5 PLN for the second and third hour and then 4 PLN for every hour.
-However, it is very probable they will change rates soon so check their website for any update.
+The cheapest option is to park a car in Gdansk Forum Shopping Mall.
+Here the first 10 minutes are free, then you need to pay 4 PLN for the next 50 minutes, 6 PLN for the second and third hour and then 5 PLN for every hour.
+However, they will probably change rates soon so check their website for any updates.

 There are also some parking places close to Supermarkets (Lidl, Biedronka).
 Those are dedicated to clients and usually, the first hour is free, but then the price for the next hours is very high.